rhiot/rhiot/iot/readme.md

 i2c component is realy simplist, for consumer endpoint you can just read byte or buffer byte, for producer one you can

-for smarter device, you nust implement an driver
+for smarter device, you must implement an driver

 ###### i2c driver